Articles on: Getting Started

 Centralize email and social messaging

-E-commerce support often arrives from more than one place.
-Customers may use the website chat, reply by email, send a DM on Instagram, or ask on WhatsApp.
-Crisp is much more useful once those channels are centralized in the same workspace.
+E-commerce support rarely arrives from one place.
+Customers may use the website chat, reply to an order email, send a DM on Instagram, or ask a delivery question on WhatsApp.
+Crisp becomes much more useful once those conversations are centralized in the same workspace.

 Channels that usually matter first:

-• Shared email inbox → useful for order follow-up, reviews, and support aliases
+• Shared email inbox → useful for order follow-up, reviews, delivery questions, and support aliases

-• Instagram DMs → common for product discovery and customer follow-up
+• Instagram DMs → common for product discovery, post-purchase questions, and customer follow-up

 • Messenger and WhatsApp → important for mobile-heavy audiences and repeat buyers